ink-grafia/logstash-filter-rmf/README.md

 }
 ```

-You can create pretty complex combination of subfields like:
+You can specify multiple subfields dividing them by | symbol and surrounding expression by optional square or round brackets.
+So you can create pretty complex combination of subfields like:

 ```ruby
 rmf {